softlayer/jumpgate/developer-guide.md

 # Compatibility

-Each section below includes compatibility references for the following components for the SoftLayer driver.
+Each section below includes the following compatibility references for the SoftLayer driver:

 * Identity (Keystone)
 * Compute (Nova)